markovmodel/molPX/doc/source/index.rst

  1. Create a hidden folder `.projX` in your home folder
  2. Create a file `projX_conf.py` inside of `.projX` with the following line:
     `report_status = False`
- 3. Restart your ipython sessions
+ 3. Restart your ipython/jupyter sessions

 Hints: